smallhacks/beekee/README.md

 ```

 #### Build the package
 This has to be done one the same architecture (on ARMv7 for ARMv7).
-Firstly, you need to install Meteor for ARM
 Clone this repository and switch to the box's branch
 ```
+cd $HOME
+mkdir beekee-repo
+cd beekee-repo
 git clone https://github.com/smallhacks/beekee.git
-cd beekee
+cd beekee/src
-git checkout box
 ```
 Build the package
 ```
-meteor build ../new_package
+meteor build ../../../beekee
 ```

 ### Start Node package at boot
 Move the package on the Raspberry Pi, untar it and install npm dependencies
 ```
 cd $HOME
-mkdir beekee
 cd beekee
-tar xzf beekee-XXX.tar
+tar xzf **XXX**.tar
 cd bundle/programs/server
 npm install --production
 npm prune --production